Azure/AppService/_posts/2020-07-14-Cert-Revoke.md

 _If you are importing your certificate from Key Vault, App Service has a background job that will automatically update your bindings with the new version of your certificate within 48 hours._

-If you’re using Key Vault and you would like to immediately update your bindings and not wait for the background job following these steps below:
+If you’re using Key Vault and you would like to immediately update your bindings and not wait for the background job, follow these steps below:

-***NOTE: If you are using IP SSL bindings – do not \*delete\* your bindings as your inbound IP can change.
+***NOTE: If you are using IP SSL bindings – \*do not delete\* your bindings as your inbound IP can change.
 It is recommended to wait for the platform’s background job to update the bindings with the new version of your certificate to avoid losing your IP address.***

 1. Upload the new certificate in Key Vault using a new certificate name
 1. Import the new certificate to your web app